“Hear from Our Heroes:” Two IDF Reservists Wounded in Gaza Speak at YU

 By Emily Goldberg, Editor-in-Chief

 As the tragic events of October 7 began to unfold in southern Israel, many immediately stepped up and courageously ran into danger to protect their homeland and rescue the people of Israel.
-Specifically, Israel Defense Force reservists dropped everything, leaving their families and lives behind, and rushed to defend the State of Israel.
+Specifically, Israel Defense Forces reservists dropped everything, leaving their families and lives behind, and rushed to defend the State of Israel.

 On Tuesday, May 7, 2024, seven months after the tragic events of Oct.
 7, Yeshiva University students had the opportunity to hear from two reservists wounded while fighting for Israel in Gaza.
 This event was held on YU’s Beren campus in conjunction with Beit Halochem FIDV, an organization that cares for IDF veterans wounded during their service.